Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 **Note**: The default behaviour is to send all variables.

 #### Send all variables
 Sending all variables passes all variables to and from the BPMN element without explicitly mapping between the process variables and element variables.
-To send all variables, select the option **Send all variables** and do not set and input and output mappings.
+To send all variables, select the option **Send all variables**.

 When sending all variables mapping will be attempted using the `name` of process variables and the variable names in the BPMN element.
 If the names are identical then the values will be updated between the variables.